TUTORING & TEXTBOOKS

 KU Campus Resources

+ALC Tutoring Services offers fee waivers to those who are eligible.
 Fee waivers will be on a first-come, first-served basis.
 We urge you to request a tutor group and fee waiver early in the semester.

 The KU Bookstore provides students with options to purchase new, used or online textbooks.
 The bookstore also provides a price comparison tool so students can find the best price for their textbooks.
 Students can also rent textbooks to significantly reduce costs.